cmuparlay/parlaylib/other/scheduler.md

 void blocked_for(size_t start, size_t end, size_t block_size, F&& f, bool conservative = false)
 ```

 Block-parallel loops are similar to a parallel-for loop with a fixed granularity, but instead of evaluating `f` for each index of the range in parallel, the range is split into contiguous blocks of a given size, and `f` is evaluated for each block evaluated in parallel.
 This can be handy if you have a very optimized sequential algorithm that you can apply to each block of elements, and might be more efficient than a naive parallel-for over each element.
+Unlike granularity, which is only a hint to the scheduler, the block size is exact (except for the final block if the range size is not divisible by the block size).

 The function object `f` passed to `blocked_for` takes three arguments: The number of the block, the start index of the block, and the end index (exclusive) of the block.